How to calculate employee retention rate (and why you should)

 All organizations benefit from the flow of employees.
 This allows the company to hire external talent while making space for dedicated employees to move vertically through the organization.

-How to improve your employee retention rate
+How to improve employee retention rate

 If your organization already has a high retention rate, you can pat yourself on the back for your success at maintaining high employee morale and ensuring productive employees remain in the workplace.